 The Remote Desktop Protocol (also known as RDP) is used to allow remote access to a computer.
-After logging in, you can control that computer remotely in almost the same way you control your own computer.
-Though it is a very powerful tool for businesses, it is also not very secure.
+After logging in, you can control that computer remotely in almost the same way you control your computer.
+Though it is a powerful tool for businesses, it is also not very secure.
 Criminals know this, of course, and they have created a huge variety of tools to hack into this.
-Basically RDP is as secure as secure your password is, however there is also an additional risk of zero-day vulnerabilities.
-An example, CVE-2019-9510 could allow attackers to hijack existing Remote Desktop Services sessions in order to gain access to a computer.
+Technically, RDP is as secure as your password.
+However, there is also an additional risk of zero-day vulnerabilities.
+An example, CVE-2019-9510, could allow attackers to hijack existing Remote Desktop Services sessions to gain access to a computer.

 What Is OpenSSH?

 OpenSSH is the open-source version of the Secure Shell (SSH) tools used by administrators of Linux and other non-Windows for cross-platform management of remote systems.
 OpenSSH has been added to Windows as of autumn 2018, and is included in Windows 10 and Windows Server 2019.

 Setting up OpenSSH Server on Windows 10

 We will be using Windows 10 LTSC 2019 and user belonging Administrators group.
 For the higher security, you may consider using a more restricted user for the SSH connection.